Trion gas on the surface of a failed excitonic insulator: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the Paul Scherrer Institute, Villigen, Switzerland for provision of synchrotron radiation beamtime at beamline SIS of the SLS.
 We thank the Helmholtz Zentrum Berlin for the allocation of synchrotron radiation beamtime.
 We acknowledge SOLEIL for provision of synchrotron radiation facilities.
+A.K.\ acknowledges funding by the Israel Science Foundation (Grant No.\ 2443/22).